gyamada619/pdqdeploy/README.md

 `['mode']`            | Whether to deploy this console in Client or Server mode                                                     | String  | Client
 `['port']`        | TCP port to talk to Central Server                                                                       | String  | 6336

+## Testing

+Testing was performed on Windows 10 v1803, Windows 10 v1803, and Windows Server 2019.

 ## License & Maintainer

 Maintainer: Garrett Yamada (me@garrettyamada.com)